WAX logo

 Helping wallets, dapps, and SDKs shine.

-Using cryptographic primitives in a meaningful way can be as hard as finding them in the first place.
+Using cryptographic primitives in smart accounts can be as hard as finding them in the first place.
 Research and development of such primitives is even harder.
-WAX integrates components developed by PSE, to empower wallets, dapps and SDKs to readily improve the experience of Ethereum account-holders.
+WAX integrates components developed by PSE for use in a 4337 smart account.
+The goal is to empower wallets, dapps and SDKs more readily, and thus improve the experience of Ethereum account-holders.

-For example, cheaper layer-2 transactions are unlocked via use of proven signature schemes (BLS).
+For example, cheaper layer-2 transactions are unlocked via use of proven signature schemes (BLS) combined with calldata compression strategies.
 Or better and safer UX with choices in verification methods using zero-knowledge proofs (coming soon).
 These advantages can be brought into more products without each entity doing their own R&D.

 How WAX works

-At a higher level WAX components are brought together in an easy-to-use node module, EthDK.
+At a higher level these components are brought together in an easy-to-use library, making it easier for others to understand and integrate.

 Meet the team